 A religious conservative says pornography is evil because it is Satanic and wrong (#1).
 But they also look for secular evidence to bolster this argument (#3 evil is anything demonstrably bad).
 They will focus on how unnatural pornography is, how it encourages violence against women, how it can destroy relationships, etc. Religious conservatives favour a pragmatic approach to truth.
 They believe that God reveals absolutes which are calculated to bring the best results in practice.
 Conservative secularists are similar to religious conservatives in that they also believe in absolute truths, although these truths are revealed by science, not by God.

-As a liberal, I offer the following counter-argument: pornography is particularly bad for people like Mormons, who believe it is very wrong, but maybe not as bad for people who don’t believe (#2 evil depends on context and knowledge).
+A liberal might offer the following counter-argument: pornography is particularly bad for religious people, who believe it is very wrong, but maybe not as bad for people who don’t believe (#2 evil depends on context and knowledge).
 The Apostle Paul makes similar arguments regarding those who believe eating meat is evil, and those who don’t.
 “To he whom it is sin, it is sin, to he whom it is not sin, it is not sin.”
 Additionally, porn is not necessarily “evil” per se, but rather “problematic,” reflecting the built in paradoxes inherent in human sexuality (#4 our choices are predetermined culturally and genetically).
 We are genetically wired to crave sex in ways which cause frustration and conflict in human society.
 If we look at porn, we will be sexually frustrated, and if we don’t look at porn, we will probably also be sexually frustrated.
 There is no escape from the fraught nature of sexuality.
 Liberal arguments like these focus on context and nuance.
 Liberals see built-in paradoxes and hesitate to pronounce judgement in the absence of absolute certainties.

 Drawbacks to Stark Categorisation